piotrmurach/rspec-benchmark/README.md

 ### 3.2 `:run_in_subprocess`

 The `perform_under` matcher can run all the measurements in the subprocess.
 This will increase isolation from other processes activity.
 However, the `rspec-rails` gem runs all tests in transactions.
 Unfortunately, when running tests in child process, database connections are used from connection pool and no data can be accessed.
-This only a problem with running specs in Rails.
+This is only a problem when running specs in Rails.
 Any other Ruby project can run specs using subprocesses.
 To enable this behaviour do:

 ```ruby
 RSpec::Benchmark.configure do |config|